vmware/vic/doc/user_doc/vic_admin/list_vch.md

 # List Virtual Container Hosts and Obtain Their IDs #

-You can obtain a list of the virtual container hosts that are running in vCenter Serveror on an ESXi host by using the `vic-machine ls` command.
+You can obtain a list of the virtual container hosts that are running in vCenter Server or on an ESXi host by using the `vic-machine ls` command.

 The `vic-machine ls` command lists virtual container hosts with their IDs.
 You can use virtual container host IDs when you run the `vic-machine inspect` and `vic-machine delete` commands.
 Using virtual container host IDs reduces the number of options that you need to specify when you use `vic-machine inspect` and `vic-machine delete`.